vlyot/Attack-On-Sandbox/ROADMAP.md

 - Own-data access, no-token → 401, nonexistent user → 404
 - **IDOR:** bob's token + `/users/1/data` → alice's full profile including SSN ✅
 - Reset → re-login succeeds ✅
+- **Missing auth on `/reset`:** unauthenticated `POST /reset` succeeds — VULN-3 confirmed ✅ (stretch)

 ### Goal
-A minimal Flask JSON API with two deliberately seeded, manually-verified-exploitable vulnerabilities.
+A minimal Flask JSON API with three deliberately seeded, manually-verified-exploitable vulnerabilities (all bugs of omission).
 No auth middleware, no ORM, no frontend — just endpoints returning JSON and a SQLite database.
 The bugs must be reliably triggerable via a single curl command before any agent touches them.

 ### What to build
 - `GET /` — health check, returns `{"status": "ok"}`
 - `POST /login` — accepts `{"username": "...", "password": "..."}`, returns a JWT-style token on success. **Bug planted here:** raw f-string SQL query (`f"SELECT * FROM users WHERE username = '{username}'"`) instead of a parameterised query.
 A payload of `' OR '1'='1` on the username field must bypass authentication and return a valid token for any user.
 - `GET /users/<id>/data` — returns the profile data for user `<id>`.
 Requires the token from `/login` in the `Authorization` header. **Bug planted here:** the endpoint reads `<id>` from the URL and queries the database directly with no check that the authenticated user's ID matches the requested `<id>`.
 Any authenticated user can retrieve any other user's data.
+- `POST /reset` — drops and reseeds the database. **Bug planted here:** no `Authorization` header check — any unauthenticated request triggers the wipe.
+(Stretch Round 3 target.)
-- SQLite database seeded on startup with at least two user rows (e.g. `alice` as admin, `bob` as regular user) with distinct profile data, so the IDOR exploit is visibly meaningful.
+- SQLite database seeded on startup with at least two user rows (`alice` as admin, `bob` as regular user) with distinct profile data, so the IDOR exploit is visibly meaningful.
-- A `reset_db()` function that can be called to restore the database to its seeded state between rounds.

 ### Verification gate
 Before moving to Phase 3A, manually confirm:
 1. `POST /login` with `username = "' OR '1'='1"` returns a 200 with a token
 2. `GET /users/1/data` with bob's token (not alice's) returns alice's data
+3. `POST /reset` with no `Authorization` header returns 200 (stretch: confirms unauthenticated destructive access)

 ---